mobizt/FirebaseClient/README.md

 ### Indroduction

-There are classes or objects that used for required operations and data in this library e.g. authentication and auth data, netorking data, Firebase service apps and Firebase service apps data.
+There are classes or objects that used for required operations and data in this library e.g. authentication and auth data, networking data, Firebase service apps and Firebase service apps data.

 ### Authentication